Coupa Penetration and vulnerability testing

 We are happy to share an executive summary of our results of that testing, and even have a call to discuss a more detailed dive in the executive summary (as noted above).

-Automated infrastructure testing using Nexpose and manual application vulnerability testing on the latest release is available.
-Feel free to download the Current Security Findings document.
+Automated infrastructure testing using Nexpose and manual application vulnerability testing on the latest release along with the Enterprise application third-party pentest report is available for download below.